 UAT Alumni wishing to advance into their next degree program are not required to pay a seat deposit prior to enrolling.
-This applies to students who have received an associate degree and are enrolling in a bachelor's program, students who have received a bachelor's degree and are enrolling in a master's program, students who have received a bachelor's degree and are enrolling in another bachelor's program, as well as students who have received a master's degree and are enrolling in an additional master's program.
+This applies to students who have received an associate degree and are enrolling in a bachelor's program, students who have received a bachelor's degree and are enrolling in a master's program, students who have received a bachelor's program, as well as students who have received a master's degree and are enrolling in an additional master's program.